Saturday, March 26, 2016

 My Alma Mater: University of Example.

-As I wrote in The Problem with College is College a graduate degree in Engineering can be crippling.
-To get a job in the field, you need a B.S. degree and some experience.
+As I wrote in The Problem with College is College a post-graduate degree in Engineering can be crippling.
+To get a job in the field, you only need a B.S. degree and some experience.
 If you can co-op with a company while in school or land a summer job or internship, you will do far better than someone with a Masters or PhD in the field.

 Why is this?